-I often double the recipe and stuff orange shells with this sorbet as a dessert for holidays.
+I often double the recipe and stuff orange shells with sorbet as a dessert for holidays.
 The texture stays creamy for 2-3 days.
 After that, it’s still good, just not as creamy.
 Serve each guest an orange shell filled with sorbet; pass a platter of cookies and everyone is happy.

 Prep time: 15 minutes